aurora-fw-archive/docs/CODESTYLE.md

 This document explains the codestyle that the Aurora Framework uses.
 We use this rules to keep our code spaghetti safe and with a better look.

 ## Aurora Codestyle Specification
+This specification is based on K&R variants: 1TBS, Stroustrup, Linux kernel and BSD KNF codestyles.

 <!-- TOC depthFrom:3 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [Comments](#comments)